aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-rendering-techniques/_index.md

 ## Common Issues & Solutions
 - **Barcode appears blurry when printed** – Increase the barcode height or use a higher DPI setting before sending to the printer.
 - **Image format not supported** – Ensure you’re using a format supported by the `save` method (PNG, JPEG, BMP, TIFF).
 - **Servlet returns 404** – Verify the servlet mapping in `web.xml` and that the URL matches the mapping pattern.
+- **Barcode to pdf conversion looks distorted** – Render the barcode to a high‑resolution image first, then embed it into the PDF using a library like Aspose.PDF.

 ## Frequently Asked Questions